AnuragAnalog/Pothole-Detection/README.md

 3) Detect potholes even when the car is at very high speed.

 *The automation of the model goes on this process:*
-The sensor nodes on the car and the gps reciever can detect or identify the potholes on the early note or the manual recordings are used to update the location of the pothole to the data file which runs through a pothole detection algorithm which then can give the accurate postion of the detected potholes.
+The sensor nodes on the car and the GPS reciever can detect or identify the potholes on the early note or the manual recordings are used to update the location of the pothole to the data file which runs through a pothole detection algorithm which then can give the accurate postion of the detected potholes.

 *Time Line for development of this model:*